mgechev/blog.mgechev.com/_drafts/vr-as-an-ide.md

 ## Open questions

-While I was building this demo, I had three questions:
+While I was building this demo, I was thinking about the following three questions:

-- Can we make the visualization interactive and propagate changes in the virtual world to the application's source code?
+- Can we make the visualization more interactive and propagate mutations happening in the virtual world to the application's source code?
 - Can we use VR for meaningful source code visualization?
 Obviously, although fun, the demo application doesn't provide a lot of value.
 - Can we solve real-life problems this way?

-Since tree-shaking is a [big thing in the JavaScript world](LINK), and I already had the trees, for [AngularUP](https://angularup.com/) I introduced the shaking part.
+Since tree-shaking is a [big thing in the JavaScript world](https://webpack.js.org/guides/tree-shaking/), and I already had the trees, for [AngularUP](http://angular-up.com/) I introduced the shaking part.
 In order to make it more memorable, I created a lightweight server which accepts commands from the virtual reality and modifies the source code.
 For the purpose of the demo, we can tree-shake a tree and drop its leaves, one by one.

+<div style="position:relative;height:0;padding-bottom:56.25%"><iframe src="https://www.youtube.com/embed/uwBo201Dd8A?ecver=2" width="640" height="360" frameborder="0" style="position:absolute;width:100%;height:100%;left:0" allowfullscreen></iframe></div>

-After one of the Angular SF meetups, I had a chat with [Shawn](LINK) who told me that after watching my talk on ngconf, he thought about extending the demo and building a Minecraft-like IDE where one can plant trees (i.e. create components), create gardens (add modules), etc. Abstractly thinking, this can be considered as gamification of parts of the software development process.
-After chatting with Shawn I found that through gamification, in a week, was solved an NP-complete protein folding problem <a href=""><sup>[1]</sup></a>.
-Although the software development process involves some creativity and cannot be completely automated, at this point, there are manual talks which do not.
-Is it possible to extract them and put them into a gamified environment.
+After one of the Angular SF meetups, I had a chat with [Shawn Stedman](https://twitter.com/pxwise) who told me that after watching my talk on ngconf, he thought about extending the demo and building a Minecraft-based IDE where one can plant trees (i.e. create components), create gardens (add modules), etc. Abstractly thinking, this can be considered as gamification of parts of the software development process.

+It turns out that gamifying the software development process is a [broadly](https://dl.acm.org/citation.cfm?id=2494589) [researched](http://www.sciencedirect.com/science/article/pii/S0950584914001980) [topic](https://scholar.google.com/scholar?q=gamification+software+development&hl=bg&as_sdt=0&as_vis=1&oi=scholart&sa=X&ved=0ahUKEwjs4IvR6tjUAhUCNhoKHfLHCbwQgQMIIjAA).

+Gamifying the software development process looks like an interesting opportunity, however, it still requires the full engagement of very expensive asset - software engineers.
+In our daily work environment, as engineers we don't always have to solve exciting, challenging problems which take advantage of our full potential.
+Such tasks can be outsourced to people with lower expertise, even without engineering background.

+This is where it gets interesting.
+Imagine if we're able to isolate the manual, boring tasks that we need to perform every single day and present them into the form of a game released on the global market.
+This way hundreds of thousands of people, can solve the manual problems while consuming these games.

+Looking at this from slightly different perspective, it turns out that scientists already use similar technic for using gamers as computational units for solving NP-complete protein folding problems <a href="#foldit"><sup>[1]</sup></a> <a href="#outsourcing"><sup>[2]</sup></a> <a href="#hope-college"><sup>[3]</sup></a>.

-Researching the topic further, I found that there was a published paper from the University of Michigan, related to visualization of object-oriented source code in the three dimensional space <a href=""><sup>[2]</sup></a>, and there's a startup working in this area <a href=""><sup>[2]</sup></a>.
+Meanwhile, I found that there is already research in this direction in a paper a published by the University of Memphis, related to visualization of object-oriented source code in the three dimensional space <a href="#memphis"><sup>[4]</sup></a>.
+In AltspaceVR experimented in moving the IDEs in a less abstracted way to virtual reality <a href="#ide-vr"><sup>[5]</sup></a>.

 ## Conclusions

-TBD
+Virtual Reality opens an entire new world of visualization which we will most likely take advantage of as part of our development process.
+The question that this blog post opens is to what extent we can abstract the manual tasks in th

 ## Sample Implementation